UmerovAzizServerovich/LibreStories/README.md

 # My Forum Project

-This is a simple forum project created as a pet project.
+This is the backend of a simple forum project created as a pet project.

 ## Features